K-Decompositions and 3d Gauge Theories: Introduction

-These $z_i$'s are nothing else but our octahedron parameters.
-We define in Section \ref{sec3.3} the volume of a generic framed flat $PGL(K, \C)$-connection on an admissible 3-manifold as a sum of the Bloch-Wigner dilogarithms evaluated at $z_i$'s.
-The component $\alpha_4$ of (\ref{hdflbl}) provides its motivic refinement, the motivic volume with the values in the Bloch group $B_2(\C)$.
+The very existence of the map of complexes (\ref{flags2Bloch01}) implies that the image $\sum\{z_i\}_2$ of the map $\gamma_4$ in the Bloch group $B_2(\C)$ is independent of the choice of the balk triangulation ${\bf t}_{3d}$.
+We call it the {\it motivic volume}.
+Applying the dilogarithm homomorphism \eqref{bgrouph} to it we define in Section \ref{sec3.3} the volume of a generic framed flat $PGL(K, \C)$-connection on $M$.
+We stress that although the motivic volume of a framed flat connection does not depend on the balk triangulation ${\bf t}_{3d}$, it does depend on the boundary triangulation ${\bf t}$.

-A biproduct of this analysis is a formula for the variation of the volume, as well as its motivic analog, for a family of generic framed flat $PGL(K, \C)$-connections on an admissible 3-manifold.
+Using formula \eqref{diffdilog} and the commutativity of the last square in \eqref{flags2Bloch01}, we get a formula for the variation of the volume of generic framed flat connections on $M$.
 It generalizes the Neumann-Zagier formula for variation of volumes of hyperbolic 3-manifolds with toric boundary \cite{NZ}, and the work of Bonahon \cite{Bonahon-vol} on hyperbolic 3-manifolds with geodesic boundary.
-The $PGL(3,\C)$-analog of the variation formula was beautifully established by Bergeron-Falbel-Guilloux in \cite{BFG-sl3}, providing on the way a better proof of the Neumann-Zagier formula.
+The $PGL(3,\C)$-analog of the variation formula was beautifully established by Bergeron-Falbel-Guilloux in \cite{BFG-sl3}.

-5) If the big boundary is absent, and the monodromy over the small boundary is unipotent, the motivic volume lies in the kernel of the Bloch complex map, and thus defines an element of $K_3^{\rm ind}(\C)\otimes \Q$ due to a theorem of Suslin \cite{Sus1}.
-This is another immediate consequence of our construction and the fact that the map (\ref{hdflbl}) is a homomorphism of complexes.
+If the big boundary is absent, the motivic volume lies in the kernel of the Bloch complex map (\ref{blcmap}), and thus defines an element of $\mathrm{K}_3^{\rm ind}(\C)\otimes \Q$ due to a theorem of Suslin \cite{Sus1}.
+This follows immediately from the construction and the fact that the map (\ref{hdflbl}) is a map of complexes.
 The value of the regulator on it is the Chern-Simons invariant of the connection.

-6) We introduce in Section \ref{sec:combi} an algebra of paths on slices in the $K$-decomposition of a triangulated admissible manifold $M$, which simply and intuitively encode the map between octahedron parameters and standard coordinates on $\CX^{\rm un}_K(\pd M)$.
-This generalizes the work of Neumann \cite{Neumann-combinatorics} in the case of hyperbolic 3-manifolds.
-The paths are used in Appendix \ref{app:NZ} to prove that the Poisson bracket induced from octahedron parameters agrees with the Weil-Petersson-Goldman bracket at generic points of $\CX^{\rm un}_K(\pd M)$.
-With a view toward quantization, the paths also provide a formal logarithmic enhancement of octahedron parameters.
-The resulting ``logarithmic'' gluing data is exactly what is necessary to define a collection of perturbative and nonperturbative quantum invariants associated to the pair $\CL_K(M)\subset \CX_K^{\rm un}(\pd M)$, by trivially extending known $SL(2)$ constructions. \\
+3) What exactly happens under the 2--3 moves changing the triangulation ${\bf t}_{3d}$?
+In Section \ref{sec:23} we prove that the $PGL(K)$ pentagon relation can be reduced to a sequence of 2--3 Pachner moves in the $K=2$ case, which we call elementary pentagon relations.
+The elementary pentagon relations match the terms of the component $\alpha_5$ of the map (\ref{hdflbl}).